hotmeshio/sdk-typescript/services/collator/README.md

 ### 9.3 The Job Closed Snapshot (Crash-Safe Edge Capture)

-The job semaphore reaching `0` is an **edge event**, not just a state.
+The job semaphore reaching a threshold (typically `0`) is an **edge event**, not just a state.

-If the server crashes after the job semaphore becomes `0` but before job completion tasks run, the system must still guarantee completion tasks execute exactly once.
+If the server crashes after the job semaphore reaches the threshold but before job completion tasks run, the system must still guarantee completion tasks execute exactly once.

 To guarantee this, the system captures a durable **job closed snapshot bit** into the GUID ledger at the moment Step 2 commits:

-* `GUID.jobClosedSnapshot = 1` if this transition caused `jobSemaphoreAfter == 0`
+* `GUID.jobClosedSnapshot = 1` if this transition caused the semaphore to reach the threshold
 * otherwise it remains `0`

-This bit is **not computed on replay**.
+This snapshot encodes **only 0/1** and is not recomputed on replay.
-It is written once, durably, in the Step 2 transaction.

----

 ## 10) Leg2 Processing Order (Deterministic Resume)